Blazemeter/taurus/site/dat/kb/Basic1.md

 ## How to Run an Existing JMeter Script

-Taurus provides different executors for many open-source testing tools like JMeter, Selenium, Gatling, Grinder, and more.
+Taurus provides different executors for many open-source testing tools like JMeter, Selenium, Gatling, and more.
 The default executor is JMeter so if you’ve already created a JMX file with JMeter, it's very easy to run it with Taurus!
 Just use the bzt command followed by the JMX path.
 For example:

 ```bash
 bzt example.jmx